SeLite/SeLite.github.io/SQLiteSpecifics.md

 Sorting of DB results varies between database systems, or even between various configurations.
 For example, PostgreSQL can use various collation types.
 Most (or all) UTF8-based ones sort strings case-insensitively.
 'C' collaction sorts case-sensitively, but it doesn't support Unicode.

 If you need to sort case-insensitively in SQLite, that works only for ASCII characters by default.
-You can do it at
+You can do it at either

   * table definition level

 ```
 CREATE TABLE items( item VARCHAR(255) COLLATE NOCASE);
 INSERT INTO items(item) VALUES ('a'), ('b'), ('B'), ('A');

 SELECT * FROM items ORDER BY item;
 ```

   * query level

 ```
 CREATE TABLE items( item VARCHAR(255) );
 INSERT INTO items(item) VALUES ('a'), ('b'), ('B'), ('A');